jamesthesnake/jamesthesnake.github.io/_posts/2022-07-10-Kate-bush-synth.md

 Arguably Kate Bush’s most well-known song, Running Up That Hill (A Deal With God) is full of strange tones, with a dreamy background that transcends the usual synthpop palette of the era.
 When asked about some of the production techniques in a 1986 interview with Island Ear, Kate Bush was very tight-lipped, preferring to keep her production secrets to herself so they wouldn’t be imitated.
 However, she did confirm that the songs synth parts came from the Fairlight.

 Regarding the types of sounds you get, how did you get that little part on “Running Up That Hill” that comes in first at the start of the song, after the drums and before the vocals?
 That’s the Fairlight and that was actually what I wrote the song with.
-That was what the song was written around.
+That was what the song was written around. kate bush cello 2

-The Fairlight sound that Kate Bush used on Running Up That Hill is the CELLO2 patch; here’s what it sounds like:

-00:00
- kate bush cello 2
 One of the biggest drawbacks of sampling with the Fairlight was that it could only handle short samples, around one second long, due to memory limitations.
 This means that long-sustained sounds are only possible by looping short sections of the sample, and this produces artefacts and clicking effects.
 Instead, it sounds like Kate Bush has run the sound through a long reverb effect and fed a portion of the reverb tail back into the sampler.

 An interview with Musician magazine notes Kate Bush’s new studio (the one built for Hounds of Love) as containing AMS, Quantec and Lexicon 224 reverb &  delays, so the Fairlight could have been fed through one of those, or even a combination of them.
 Here I’ve used Valhalla VintageVerb on the Homestar Blade Runner preset, a huge ten-second long reverb, that is also dark and noisy – perfect for the Running Up That Hill drone sound.

-00:00
- kate bush reverb
-I’ve then dropped the audio from the reverbed Cello back into the sampler, looped a portion of the tail, and ran the track through more reverb to help mask the loop.
-I also added some EQ, boosting 1.24k Hz and 2 kHz and creating low cut at 700 Hz to brighten the sound.

-00:00
 The Running Up That Hill lead synth and chords use the same Fairlight Cello 2 sound, only with a pitchbend scoop at the start of the sound.
 For this, I think Kate Bush programmed the pitchbend, then resampled the cello note with pitchbend back into the Fairlight, which is why the scoop-time is shorter for higher notes and longer for lower notes.
 Here are the chords played with the pitchbend sample:

-00:00
 The same sample has been used for the main hook.
 An interesting technique used here is that the delay effect on the track is louder for the higher notes but quieter and less noticeable for the lower notes.
 You can achieve this effect by automating either the mix level or the input level for the delay effect.
-I also EQed in some brightness to the track to make it sound less muddy, adding 5db at 2.84Hz.

-00:00
 The drums are classic eighties synthpop and came from the Linndrum, a drum machine that uses samples of real drum hits.
 Producer Paul Hardiman heard one of the early versions of the song, saying:

 “The first time I heard ‘Running Up That Hill’ it wasn’t a demo, it was a working start.
 We carried on working on Kate and Del’s original.
 Del had programmed the Linndrum part, the basis of which we kept.
 I know we spent time working on the Fairlight melody hook but the idea was there plus guide vocals.”